KostasValeckas/PyLongslit/_sources/configuration_file.rst.txt

 The configuration file is a ``.json`` file that contains all the parameters that are needed to run the software.
-The file is divided into sections, each corresponding to a diffeConfigurationrent step in the pipeline.
+The file is divided into sections, each corresponding to a different step in the pipeline.

 Every pipeline-command takes the confguration file as input.
 From the configuration file the software knows where to look for the data, what to do with it,